joestubbs/coe379L-sp25/docs/unit04/intro_to_transformers.rst

   Russian sentences to English.
 The scientists claimed at that time that automatic language translation would be solved by machines within 3 to 5 years.

-Here is a screenshot from an early, famous NPL program called ELIZA, developed at MIT between 1964 and 1967.
+Here is a screenshot from an early, famous NLP program called ELIZA, developed at MIT between 1964 and 1967.
 THe ELIZA program prompted users with questions in natural language text and enabled them to submit answers, also in natural language.
 The goal was to simulate a psychotherapy session.